Bankruptcy Personal Guarantees

 The guarantor can be Personally Liable for Business Debt.

-They can be legally liable if the guarantor fails to repay the amount.
-The lender has the right to file a lawsuit against the guarantor to repay the total amount, with interest, legal costs, and other associated costs.
+If the guarantor fails to repay the amount, the lender can be legally liable.
+The lender can file a lawsuit against the guarantor to recover the total amount, including interest, legal costs, and other associated costs.

 If the guarantor fails to pay, the lender can seek to enforce the judgment or force bankruptcy proceedings if the debt exceeds $5,000.
-This results in the guarantor potentially ending up in Bankruptcy for a debt that another person or company owes.
+This results in the guarantor potentially ending up in Bankruptcy due to a debt that another person or company owes.

 This is a type of creditor-initiated Bankruptcy.

-While in some cases, the lender is the one who enforces the Bankruptcy on the guarantor, there are also cases in which the guarantor seeks legal assistance when the lender starts making demands for the payment the guarantor signed for a personal guarantee.
+While in some cases, the lender enforces Bankruptcy on the guarantor, there are cases in which the guarantor seeks legal assistance when the lender starts making demands for the payment the guarantor signed for a personal guarantee.

 How Enforceable Are Personal Guarantees?

-Personal guarantees are typically enforceable as it is a signed agreement.
-The lender can force the guarantor to court and demand for a judgment to be made.
+Personal guarantees are typically enforceable as they are signed agreements.
+The lender can force the guarantor to court and demand a judgment.
 The personal guarantee can be quickly enforced when the lender takes legal action.

 However, it is essential to note that certain documents are known as guarantees, but legally, they are not, making it difficult for the lender to enforce them.
 The court examines the contracts thoroughly to determine if they are enforceable.
 The following factors are taken into account:

-• Consideration: There has to be evidence of an offer made and accepted, capacity, intention, and consideration for the personal guarantee to be enforced.
+- Consideration: For the personal guarantee to be enforced, there has to be evidence of an offer made and accepted, capacity, intention, and consideration.

-• In writing: the document has to be in writing to be enforced.
+- In writing: The document has to be enforced in writing.

-• Substance over Form: Merely because of the usage of the word ‘guarantee’ doesn’t mean the document can be enforced.
+- Substance over Form: Just because the word ‘guarantee’ is used doesn’t mean the document can be enforced.

-• Proper Interpretation: The document must have used appropriate words in relevant clauses, which are the suitable clauses that can be counted in court to be enforced, not simply because it is called a guarantee.
+- Proper Interpretation: The document must have used appropriate words in relevant clauses, which are suitable clauses that can be counted in court to be enforced, not simply because they are called guarantees.

 A guarantee can’t be enforced if it doesn’t meet these factors or hasn’t been in writing.